scarlatti/roseingrave/README.md

 the rows above the bars section.

 Each field under `"validation"` defines specific values that any of the header fields can take.
-In particular, a header value may be a dropdown with a predefined list of choices or it may be a checkbox.
+In particular, a value may be a dropdown with a predefined list of choices or it may be a checkbox.
+You must use the corresponding key in `"metaDataFields"`.
 To define these, use the following example format:

 ```json
 {